ngduc/syntax-wiki/DEV.md

 ### Customize mdx-go

 At this time, mdx-go doesn't have flexibility to customize webpack index.html.
 Follow this to customize it locally:
+- NOTE: these changes will be lost after running "$ yarn..."

 ```
 $ code node_modules/mdx-go/lib/html-plugin.js